xmos/lib_i2s/doc/rst/lib_i2s.rst

     xrun bin/app_i2s_frame_loopback_demo.xe

 Audio presented on the analog input jacks will be looped back and audible on a speaker connected to the output jacks.
-Note that ``xrun`` will detach the session and wont print any message as it runs with default arguments.
+Note that ``xrun`` will detach the session and won't print any message as it runs with default arguments.

 |newpage|